 28 Days Later

-Danny Boyle follows his entry in our 90s list, with another, equally-deserved entry in the 00s, with 28 Days Later.
+Danny Boyle made a decade-defining film in the 1990s with the iconic Trainspotting, but offered the ‘00s an equally-deserved entry with 28 Days Later.
 Taking a familiar genre (the zombie film) and infusing it with a stark sense of realism and genuine terror, it was one of the most affecting and thrilling horror films of the decade.
-Plus it showed that Boyle's position as the most exciting British director of his generation remained untouched.
+Plus it showed that Boyle’s position as the most exciting British director of his generation remained untouched.

 City Of God

-After a stellar decade where he broke out into the mainstream, Tarantino's first of two mentions in this list sees him at his most ambitious.
-Re-teaming with his Pulp Fiction star Uma Thurman, his gory two part action epic started out strong with the first, and more impressive, volume.
+After a stellar decade where he broke out into the mainstream, Tarantino’s first of two mentions in this list sees him at his most ambitious.
+Re-teaming with his Pulp Fiction star Uma Thurman, his gory two-part action epic started out strong with the first, and more impressive, volume.
 It was Tarantino at his most confident with homages, visual tricks and quotable lines aplenty.
-Plus it showcased one of the strongest female action performances we've ever seen.
+Plus, in Beatrix Kiddo, an instantly iconic character and stunning action-packed performance from Thurman.

-Arguably joint-holder of the 'most quoted movie ever' award with The Big Lebowski, Anchorman was an utter riot of a film.
-Anchored (sorry) by a tour de force of a performance from Will Ferrell as Ron Burgandy, the hapless news lead at KVWN-TV, with strong performances from a host of supporting actors, the film is rightly classed as one of the funniest of all-time.
-Remember: "You stay classy, San Diego!".
+Arguably joint-holder of the ‘most quoted movie ever’ award with The Big Lebowski, Anchorman was an utter riot of a film.
+Anchored (sorry) by a tour de force of a performance from Will Ferrell as Ron Burgundy, the hapless news lead at KVWN-TV, with strong performances from a host of supporting actors, the film is rightly classed as one of the funniest of all time.
+Remember: “You stay classy, San Diego!”.

 Eternal Sunshine Of The Spotless Mind

-Up until The Truman Show, Jim Carrey had been known for his rubber-faced comedy and while Peter Weir's television satire saw him mix it up a bit, it was Michel Gondry's unusual romantic fantasy that really changed things.
+Up until The Truman Show, Jim Carrey had been known for his rubber-faced comedy, and while Peter Weir’s television satire saw him mix it up a bit, it was Michel Gondry’s unusual romantic fantasy that really changed things.
 Carrey was admirably restrained while the traditionally demure Kate Winslet was blue-haired and wild.
-It was an utterly unique film, bursting with ideas and it deservedly picked up an Oscar for Best Original Screenplay.
+It was an utterly unique film, simultaneously surreal and heartbreaking real, bursting with ideas, and it deservedly picked up an Oscar for Best Original Screenplay.

 Million Dollar Baby